Nelly-Whitney/LITA_Class_Project3/README.md

 EDA for this dataset involves
 - Calculating attrition rate
 - Visualization of attrition by gender
 - Job satisfaction analysis
+- Performace Rating Analysis
 - Attrition by Job Role

 #### Data Analysis

-Here will be shown basic DAX expression used in the analysis of the dataset
+Here will be shown basic DAX expressions used in the analysis of the dataset
 1. For the creation of a measure for attrition rate
 ```DAX
 Attrition rate= SUM('HR data'[Attrition Count])/SUM('HR data'[Employee Count]